EmmS21/peerprogrammingplatform/peerplatform/README.md

 #Technologies/Frameworks
-Built using: Django and React
+Built using: Django, React and Redis

 Django Dependencies: `requirements.txt` (Let me know if there are packages not included in requirements.txt)